robjinman/pro_office_calc/README.md

 ```
     -r         Signifies a release build.
 Only affects the changelog by causing dch to be run with
                --release option
+    -x         Stable release (as opposed to snapshot release)
     -s         Build source package only
     -k XXXXXX  The ID of the PGP key to sign the package with
 ```